albayrakdc/mobile-app-pages/README.md

-# flutter-template.github.io
+# Albayrak Demircelik Static Pages

-Static Pages for Flutter template
+This repository contains the static pages for Albayrak Demircelik.
+The pages are built using Flutter and hosted on GitHub Pages.